adamjakab/BeetsPluginBpmAnalyser/README.md

 You can set the `auto` option if you would like to execute the analysis during import.
 In this case, the `threads` option is ignored (beets import is already multithreaded).

 The other configuration options can also be set from the command line when running the plugin.
 Here are the options explained:

-*-d, --dry-run*     : Do not update the library or the media files.
+_-d, --dry-run_ : Do not update the library or the media files.
 Only display the bpm values.

-*-f, --force*       : By default only songs with no bpm value (bpm:0) are analysed.
+_-f, --force_ : By default only songs with no bpm value (bpm:0) are analysed.
 Use this option to force the analysis regardless of the current bpm value.

-*-w, --write*       : Write the bpm values directly to the media files.
+_-w, --write_ : Write the bpm values directly to the media files.

-*-t THREADS, --threads=THREADS*: Set the number of processes that can run in parallel.
-It will default to the number of cores of your processor(s).
+_-t THREADS, --threads=THREADS_: Set the number of processes that can run in parallel.
+By default it is set to AUTO (`threads: AUTO`) and it will use half of the number of cores of your processor(s) have.
+You can set this to any number to specify how many concurrent threads you want to run.

-*-q, --quiet*       : Do not display any output from the command.
+_-q, --quiet_ : Do not display any output from the command.

-*-v, --version*     : Displays the version number of the plugin.
+_-v, --version_ : Displays the version number of the plugin.

 ### Examples:

 Calculate but show only (do not store) tempo information on all AC/DC songs:

     $ beet bpmanalyser --dry-run artist:AC/DC

 Update tempo information on all songs where it is missing:

     $ beet bpmanalyser bpm:0

 Force the update of tempo information on all songs where it has already been set:

     $ beet bpmanalyser -f ^bpm:0

 ## Accuracy

 BPM values from acousticbrainz:

 ```shell script
 $ beet -c dev.yml acousticbrainz artist:AC/DC
 acousticbrainz: getting data for: [format:MP3][bpm:121.106361389] ::: /_TmpMusic_/A/AC_DC/High Voltage/01.
 Baby, Please Don't Go.mp3